hooksie1/piggybank/README.md

 Piggy Bank is a secrets storage tool for applications that works with NATS.
 Secrets are stored encrypted in a JetStream KV and can be retrieved as long as the requestor has access to the subject.

+> [!CAUTION]
-A decryption key is returned from the initialization phase.
+> A decryption key is returned from the initialization phase.
 If this key is lost, all of the data is unrecoverable.

 ## Add KV bucket